-There are many types traps for moles on the market.
-But some of them are hard to use, so, we would like to introduce following types for your reference.
+There are many types of traps for moles on the market.
+But some of them are hard to use, so, we would like to introduce the following types for your reference.

 Nash choker loop mole trap

-This type of trap need to be used with a bucket, so it will not be activated by passing animals and pets, and most important, keep free human scent from the trap and the bucket.
-And this trap will get the best result if you are using it in new tunnel.
+This type of trap need to be used with a bucket, so it will not be activated by passing animals and pets, and most importantly, keep the free human scent from the trap and the bucket.
+And this trap will get the best result if you are using it in a new tunnel.

 Easy-set mole trap